serverless/serverless/docs/providers/aws/events/http-api.md

 ### JWT Authorizers

-Currently the only way to restrict access to configured HTTP API endpoints is by setting up an JWT Authorizers.
+One of the available ways to restrict access to configured HTTP API endpoints is to use JWT Authorizers.

 _For deep details on that follow [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html)_